Lipschitz geometry of complex surfaces: analytic invariants and equisingularity: Detecting the decomposition

-This iterative procedure ends when the procedure for discovery of $q_i$ fails, in which case $q_i=1$ and $i=\nu$.
+This iterative procedure ends when steps 1 and 2 of Subsection \ref{subsec:q2} adapted to the discovery of $q_i$ leads to $q_i=1$, in which case $i=\nu$.
 We then define $X'_{q_\nu}=X'_1$ as the closure of the complement of the result of gluing a piece of type $A(1,q_j)$ on each outer boundary of $X^{(\nu-1)}$.

 This completes the construction from the outer metric of the decomposition of $(X,0)$ in Proposition \ref{prop:recover Xq}.
-Finally, we will show that the decomposition can still be recovered after a bilipschitz change to the metric.
+Finally, we show that the decomposition can still be recovered after a bilipschitz change to the metric.